skypjack/entt/docs/md/config.md

 ## ENTT_USE_ATOMIC

 In general, `EnTT` doesn't offer primitives to support multi-threading.
-Many of the feature can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.<br/>
+Many of the features can be split over multiple threads without any explicit control and the user is the one who knows if a synchronization point is required.<br/>
-However, some feature aren't easily accessible to users and are made thread-safe by means of this definition.
+However, some features aren't easily accessible to users and are made thread-safe by means of this definition.

 ## ENTT_ID_TYPE